 - In a large non-stick skillet, heat the olive oil.
 Cook the potatoes over medium-high heat, stirring occasionally, until brown and tender, about 15 minutes.
 Turn the flame down if they begin to blacken.
 Add the shallot, black beans, salt, cumin, and chili powder.
 Sauté 3 minutes more, until the shallot is soft.
 Carefully fold in the spinach and cook until wilted.
 Drizzle with the lime juice.

-- Serve the hash with a fried egg and a dollop of sour cream or Greek yogurt.
+Serve the hash warm with a fried egg on top.

 Check out these other great dishes from Food Network’s #ComfortFoodFeast